 At the beginning of my FI journey, I basically reviewed each element of my life.
 I sorted these elements into two distinct buckets–things that added value to my life and things that didn’t.
-The things that added value to my life were things such as family, friends, health, exercise and financial security.
+The things that added value to my life were things such as family, friends, health, exercise, and financial security.
 The things that didn’t add value to my life were things such as excess spending, trying to keep up with the Joneses, wasting time, and recreational drinking.

-Drinking alcohol for me was never really a problem, there was certainly no dependence and it wasn’t really impacting our family or home life in a negative way, however I had to ask, was it adding value to my life?
+Drinking alcohol for me was never really a problem, there was certainly no dependence and it wasn’t really impacting our family or home life in a negative way, however, I had to ask, was it adding value to my life?

-Drinking was a tool I used to de-stress after a busy day, however was that necessarily the best tool to use for this purpose?
+Drinking was a tool I used to de-stress after a busy day, however, was that necessarily the best tool to use for this purpose?
 Drinking was a tool I used to assist in a social setting, to loosen up, however over time was this becoming a crutch rather than a useful tool?
-Drinking was a tool I used to pass the time, however was this activity the best use of my time?
+Drinking was a tool I used to pass the time, however, was this activity the best use of my time?
 These were the questions I asked myself and after a quick assessment, the answer each time was a big fat NO!

 I will be honest here and say I was a medium-scale drinker (depending on the scale), I would consume on average around 12 – 15 alcoholic drinks per week.
 This obviously varied wildly depending on whether we attended social gatherings or not.
 However the process of drinking became a habit–it’s Friday afternoon, so I deserve a drink; it’s a sunny Saturday afternoon, I better grab a beer; I am so stressed, I know what I need…you get the picture.

 Drinking in Australia is almost a national sport.
 It is highly ingrained in our culture and stems from its core.
 It is a social norm that seems to flow from one generation to the next.
 This was another reason I wanted to stop drinking, to break this generational cycle in my home at least.
-I especially didn’t want my son to grow up in an environment where drinking was a on display as a regular past time or a normal facet of life.
+I especially didn’t want my son to grow up in an environment where drinking was on display as a regular pastime or a normal facet of life.

 Firstly, there was the cost of the alcohol itself, which in Australia is quite expensive due to excessive government taxes.
 The cost per beer ranges from around $2 if purchased in a 24-pack carton form to upwards of $10 for a beer in a fancy bar or restaurant.
 Plus, there is the cost of buying rounds of drinks for your mates, which somehow never seem to come back around!
-For this experiment I averaged the cost of each drink to $3.
+For this experiment, I averaged the cost of each drink to $3.